Whether you're looking to grow income or preserve capital, our multi-asset strategies can help you achieve your investment goals.

 - We identify the broadest and potentially most effective set of investments across asset classes.

-- We apply a multi-tiered risk filter: diversified and flexible allocation, ESG criteria, and market exposure checks.
+- We apply a multi-tiered risk filter: diversified and flexible allocation, ESG criteria2, and market exposure checks.

 Why capital preservation?

 This strategy’s primary aim is to prevent losses, maintain capital, and keep pace with the rate of inflation.
 It aims to do this by adopting a conservative investment approach.
 As a result, potential returns are likely to be lower than a strategy which invests in more risky assets.
 This can appeal to investors who want to preserve their existing capital to handle everyday expenses, such as childcare.

 Our wide range of asset classes, from equities to alternatives, enables us to tailor solutions to help investors whose primary focus is capital preservation.
 By incorporating risk mitigation into our portfolio creation, we can also help multi-asset investors who seek to offset market volatility and unexpected events.